 As part of the North Central College community, students represent the College at all times, whether on or off campus.
 It is the hope of the College that each member of the student community will serve as an ambassador of the College when away from the College campus, showing a regard for others that goes beyond the minimum requirements of the law.
 As such, the College may choose to address student misconduct that occurs off-campus.
-A student may be charged with violating the "Conduct Unbecoming" policy, and/or other college policies in situations that include, but are not limited to:
+A student may be charged with violating College policy in situations that include, but are not limited to:

-- A. When the alleged off-campus misconduct occurs while a student is officially representing the College. - B. When the alleged off-campus misconduct is criminal in nature. - C. When the alleged off-campus misconduct causes a significant neighbor or community concern.
+- KKK.
+When the alleged off-campus misconduct occurs while a student is officially representing the College. - LLL.
+When the alleged off-campus misconduct is criminal in nature. - MMM.
+When the alleged off-campus misconduct causes a significant neighbor or community concern.